fmaussion/climate_risks/book/syllabus.md

 ## Weekly lesson plan

-It's the first time I'm teaching this class, so the lesson plan is subject to change (I'll update this page regularly).
+It's the second time I'm teaching this class, and the lesson plan is subject to small changes (I'll update this page regularly).
 Here is the current plan:

 ### Lecture schedule